We had an earthquake in Japan. This is our experience.

-Included buses, didn’t work at all.
 The trains run by electricity.
+They didn’t work neither.

 What was scary thing?

 Actually we were not sad at all.
-We were playing Monopoly on a board game.
-(We have a Japanese edition)
+We were playing a board game Monopoly Japanese edition.

-Walked around the town, ride a push bike to my grandma’s house and some places.
+Walked around in the town, ride a push bike to my grandma’s house and some places.

 Then, what did we worry about?

 We were no idea when the electricity would be fixed.
-How long we needed to live without electricity… Do we have enough food?
+Do we have enough food?

 Some area had electricity back earlier than our area.
 We went to the area to use Wi-Fi to send a message to Airbnb host because we were supposed to check in two days before.

 Then a person came to ask “Do you need help?
-If you don’t have place to stay, we have a room.”
+If you don’t have place to stay, we have extra rooms.”